Dule-mart/Project-1-2020/README.md

 # Project-1-2020
-a project to build a online book ordering platform for liabrary
+a project to build an online book ordering platform for libraries